 You don’t have time, you say?
-Mule Muffins!
+Horse Hockey!
 If you commute to work, there is your time right there.

 - If you drive, can you connect your listening device to your car’s radio system?
 Then, you are in, simply put all the audio financial info you can find on that device and listen away.
 That is where I listen to podcasts, and interesting financial books.

 - If you take the bus, you have many options: You can either read using an e-reader, or your tablet (or even a printed book (how old school is that)); or listen with your favorite audio device.
 When I was taking the bus downtown I listened to countless books during the commute.
 Reading the paper is fine for the commute, but you can do more